 SECRET_KEY = config('SECRET_KEY', default='fake-secret-key')

-4. Create a file for externalized data.
-It is named .env in the project’s root directory (not the mysite directory) and contains this:
+4. Create a file for the config data.
+The file is named .env in the project’s root directory (not the mysite directory) and contains this:

 # contents of .env